irman33/signlang/README.md

 # SignLang

-Website to help with learning to recite the sign language alphabet backwards backwards
+Website to help learn to recite the sign language alphabet backwards

 ## Controls